Entropy on abelian groups: Introduction

 Let $G$ be an abelian group.
-With a slight divergence with the standard use, we denote by $[G]^{<\omega}$ the set of all non-empty finite subsets of $G$.
+With a slight divergence with the standard use, we denote by $[G]^{<\omega}$ the set of all \emph{non-empty} finite subsets of $G$.
 If $H$ is a subgroup of $G$, we indicate this by $H\leq G$.
+For a subset $X$ of $G$ we denote by $\hull{X}$ the subgroup of $G$ generated by $X$.
+The free rank of $G$ is denoted by $r(G)$.
 The subgroup of torsion elements of $G$ is $t(G)$, while $D(G)$ denotes the divisible hull of $G$.
-For a cardinal $\alpha$ we denote by $G^{(\alpha)}$ the direct sum of $\alpha$ many copies of $G$, that is $\bigoplus_\alpha G$.
+For a cardinal $\alpha$ we denote by $G^{(\alpha)}$ the direct sum $\bigoplus_\alpha G$ of $\alpha$ many copies of $G$.